jeffreysorgen/golf-club-sensors/activity.md

 - how to record the KWS label to the golf swing data (in collect data mode)
 - how to build a dataset on my smartphone
 - how to add the record to the dataset
-- how to download a dataset of 100 records
+- how to download a dataset of 100 records to PC
-- how to develop and test a TinyML inference model
+- how to develop and test a TinyML inference model from this dataset
 -
 -